Young Economists Conference

 09:00 - 11:00 Sessions 4

-Ferschli Benjamin: Automated Inefficiency: Contradictions of Technological and Economic Rationalities of Automation in the Automotive Industry Hornykewycz Anna: Economic Effects of a Railway Extension in Austria: An expanded Input-Output Approach Olbrich Hannah: Networks of Tunnels: Localised Perceptions and Tolerance for Inequality
+Ferschli Benjamin: Automated Inefficiency: Contradictions of Technological and Economic Rationalities of Automation in the Automotive Industry Lukas Cserjan: Economic Effects of a Railway Extension in Austria: An expanded Input-Output Approach Olbrich Hannah: Networks of Tunnels: Localised Perceptions and Tolerance for Inequality

 Gerstner Isabel: Ageing Labour, Technological Change, and Firm Productivity: Evidence from Austrian Registry Data Eder Julia: Producing the mobility transition: opportunities and challenges for the Austrian railway industry from a global production network perspective Hartmann Marie: “I don’t see anything positive or neutral in it” - Adolescents’ Lived Experiences, Perceptions and Understandings of Inequality